Surf or turf?

 700 miles of coastline

 It's hard to know where to begin with Dartmoor.
-A wonderful and exhilarating place, Dartmoor’s 386 square miles has so many options for getting active.
-Explore the highest tors on foot, tackle the steepest hills on your bike, hack over the moor on horseback, brave a cold dip while wild swimming, try out kayaking and climbing or enjoy a sedate day fishing; there are so many options for exploring the National Park!
+A wonderful and exhilarating place, Dartmoor’s 386 square miles offer so many options for getting active.
+Explore the highest tors on foot, tackle the steepest hills on your bike, hack over the moor on horseback, brave a cold dip wild swimming, try out kayaking and climbing or enjoy a sedate day fishing; there are so many options for exploring the National Park!
 Of course when you're not out on the moor itself there's still plenty to occupy you, such as a visit to Princetown, home of the infamous Dartmoor Prison and its fascinating museum.
 Enough to put anybody off a life of crime!
 One thing to say is that if you do go walking on the moor do dress in an appropriate manner.
 The weather can be extremely changeable and therefore dangerous even for seasoned walkers so please be prepared.
 We haven't lost a guest yet and we have no intention of doing so in the future!

 Set within a spectacular ancient valley, Dartmoor’s famous Becky Falls is a magical place where you could almost expect to encounter a hobbit at any minute.
 Choose the Blue Trail for a more gentle walk along the Becky Brook and through the ancient oak woodland.
 The Red Trail though is where you will discover the stunning waterfall and its dramatic 70ft drop at the heart of the park.
 You will need decent walking shoes and be fairly fit to walk this trail as you will have to clamber over rocks in some places.
 But well worth the effort.